victoriademina/ChatGenie/README.md

 ## Introduction
 ChatGenie is an AI-powered Telegram bot built using Python and the aiogram library.
 It uses the OpenAI ChatGPT API to generate responses to user messages in natural language.
-ChatGenie can be used to chat with users, answer questions, and provide recommendations or suggestions.

 ## Prerequisites